Bad Google Maps Android location, what should I do?

 4. Allow Google Maps to use your location all the time and check if that fixes the problem.

-Remember to set the location to high precision mode (if your phone model and operating system version include this option).
+Don't forget to set the location to high precision mode (if your phone model and OS version include this option).

-1. On your Android device, go to Parameters
+1. On your device Android, go to Settings

 2. Press Location and reactivate your location services